hashicorp/se-terraform-vault-workshop/docs/aws/tfe/slides-tfe.md

 <br><br><br>
 This is an individual lab.

-1. Visit the Terraform public module registry and navigate to the [Web App Container Module](https://registry.terraform.io/modules/innovationnorway/web-app-container/azurerm).
+1. Visit the Terraform public module registry and navigate to the [AWS ECS Fargate Module](https://registry.terraform.io/modules/jnonino/ecs-fargate/aws/2.0.4).
 2. Find the GitHub source code link on the page and click on it.
-3. Fork the module repo into your own GitHub account.
+3. Fork the module repo into your own GitHub account
 4. Back in your TFE organization, navigate to the **modules** section and add the Azure Compute module to your private registry.

 ???